pocha/django-blog/README.md

 That is it, preview your application and you shall see the **Hello World** message.

 That's it for this module.
 We'll get into models and get started with blog views in the next module.
+> I am able to run the app, but my feedback is - isnt there an easier way to do the hello world.
+In Rails, we put a html file in public/ & simply render it to show hello world.
+> Also, lets complete the blog app & release.